EPTURC/levoh-mobile/README.md

 # Execute project

-1 - In CMD, find the project source
+1 - In CMD, find the project directory
 2 - Write the command: 'ionic serve --lab'